khayamgondal/SOSAgent/docs/development.md

 Install maven, vagrant and virtual box

-Building Agents & Floodlight: _cd SOSAgent/ and mvn package_, similarly _cd floodlight/ git checkout shellaN & mvn package -Dmaven.test.skip=true_.
+Building Agents & Floodlight: _cd SOSAgent/ and mvn package_, similarly _cd floodlight/ git checkout shella1.0 & mvn package -Dmaven.test.skip=true_.
 These commands will package .jar files in target/ directory

 cd _SOSAgent_/ and _vagrant up_ .
 This will bring up the vagrant VM.
 It might take some time.
 Once done do _vagrant ssh_